dantdj/GoFetch/README.md

 # GoFetch
-Download manager written in Go to experiment with resumable downloads.
+Basic terminal-based download manager written in Go to experiment with resumable downloads.

 Includes a basic system to indicate progress, as well as allowing resuming of failed downloads.